syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 {% endhighlight %}
 {% endtabs %}

-## Binding command of Button inside the ItemTemplate of .NET MAUI ListView to ViewModel Command?
+## Binding command of Button inside the ItemTemplate of .NET MAUI ListView to ViewModel Command

 You can bind command of `Button` inside `ItemTemplate` to the command in ViewModel by specifying `Source` property with its root element as reference to execute the binded property of type command.